phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.compute_pblums.md

-Compute the passband luminosities that will be applied to the system, following all coupling, etc, as well as all relevant compute options (ntriangles, distortion_method, etc).
+Compute the passband luminosities that will be applied to the system, following all coupling, etc, as well as all relevant compute options (ntriangles, distortion_method, etc), third light, and distance.
 The exposed passband luminosities (and any coupling) are computed at t0@system.

 This method allows for computing both intrinsic and extrinsic luminosities.
 Note that pblum scaling is computed (and applied to flux scaling) based on intrinsic luminosities (`pblum`).

-For any `dataset` which does not support pblum scaling (rv or lp dataset, for example), will have their absolute intensities exposed.
+Any `dataset` which does not support pblum scaling (rv or lp dataset, for example), will have their absolute intensities exposed.

 Note that luminosities cannot be exposed for any dataset in which `pblum_mode` is 'dataset-scaled' as the entire light curve must be computed prior to scaling.
-These will be excluded from the output with error, but with a warning message in the [phoebe.logger](phoebe.logger.md), if enabled.
+These will be excluded from the output without error, but with a warning message in the [phoebe.logger](phoebe.logger.md), if enabled.

 Additionally, an estimate for the total fluxes `pbflux` and `pbflux_ext`